awhyshow/Pricing-and-Production-Optimization/README.md

 Some high-volume products generate low profit, suggesting potential underpricing

-Other products show strong margins but low sales volume, limiting their overall impact
+Other products show strong margins but low sales volume, limiting their impact

 Factories differ significantly in output and operational efficiency